 We are a leading provider of additive manufacturing and medical software and of sophisticated 3D printing services.
 Our customers are active in a wide variety of industries, including healthcare, automotive, aerospace, art and design and consumer products.
 Since our founding in 1990 by our Chief Executive Officer, Wilfried Vancraen, we have consistently focused on developing innovative applications of additive manufacturing technologies.
-We believe our proprietary software platforms, which enable and enhance the functionality of 3D printing operations, have become a market standard for professional 3D printing.
+We believe our proprietary software platforms, which enable and enhance the functionality of 3D printers and of 3D printing operations, have become a market standard for professional 3D printing.
 We believe that our commitment to enabling 3D printing technologies has significantly supported and accelerated the acceptance and proliferation of additive manufacturing and will continue to play an instrumental role as the industry evolves.
-In the healthcare sector, our technology was directly responsible for the design and manufacture of customized, patient-specific medical devices during 2014 that includes both surgical guides (and related bone models) as well as customized implants.
+In the healthcare sector, our technology is responsible for the design and manufacture of customized, patient-specific medical devices that includes both surgical guides (and related bone models) as well as customized implants.
 In our 3D printing service centers, including what we believe to be the world's largest single-site additive manufacturing service center in Leuven, Belgium, we print medical devices, prototypes, production parts, and consumer products.
-As of December 31, 2014, our team consisted of 1,244 FTEs and fully dedicated consultants.
-Our portfolio of intellectual property featured 50 patents and 146 pending patent applications as of December 31, 2014.
-For the year ended December 31, 2014, we generated &81.4 million of revenue, representing 18.4% growth over the prior year, Adjusted EBITDA of $\pounds$ 5.8 million and net profit of $\pounds$ 1.9 million.
-For a description of EBITDA and a reconciliation of our net profit to our Adjusted EBITDA, see "-Other Financial Information" below.
+As of December 31, 2015, our team consisted of 1,304 FTEs and fully dedicated consultants.
+Our portfolio of intellectual property featured 97 patents and 166 pending patent applications as of December 31, 2015.
+For the year ended December 31, 2015, we generated \in 102.0 million of revenue, representing 25.4% growth over the prior year, net loss of \in 2.9 million and Adjusted EBITDA of \in 3.7 million.
+For a description of Adjusted EBITDA and a reconciliation of our net profit to our Adjusted EBITDA, see "-Other Financial Information" below.